 1. Start with the basics.

-Whether you work in an office or stay home with your kids, there are certain jewelry pieces that every woman needs to own.
+Whether you work in an office or stay home with your kids, there are certain jewelry pieces that most women will want in their jewelry wardrobe.
 Here are some of them:

 4. statement necklace

 5. fun and functional watch

 6. cuff bracelet